caramelbytesize/caramelbytesize/README.md

 - 👀 I’m interested in anything software
 - 🌱 I’m currently learning python, sql, javascript
 - 💞️ I’m looking to collaborate on pretty much anything
-- 📫 How to reach me ..  email :)
+- 📫 How to reach me ..  email
 - 😄 Pronouns: ... she/her
-- ⚡ Fun fact: ... i can say my abcs backwards
+- ⚡

 <!---
 caramelbytesize/caramelbytesize is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.